 For more advice on what clothing to take in New Zealand, see What Clothes to Pack to Travel in New Zealand.

 New Zealand is well connected with roads and national bus services.
-The cheapest way to get around would be to get a pass for the InterCity Bus or A to B bus tickets from Skip Bus, however, you can amp up your bus experience with like-minded travellers on one of the hop-on hop-off buses or other bus tour companies.
+The cheapest way to get around would be to get a pass for the InterCity Bus, however, you can amp up your bus experience with like-minded travellers on one of the hop-on hop-off buses or other bus tour companies.
 Work out the difference between bus services in New Zealand by checking out Bus Networks in New Zealand.
 For more independent travel and to get to those off the beaten track places, rent a car or campervan.
-Long-term backpackers will find that buying a car or campervan then selling it after your trip is much more cost-effective than renting.
+Those visiting for more than a month will find that buying a car or campervan then selling it after your trip is much more cost-effective than renting.

 Learn more about renting or buying a vehicle in Should You Rent or Buy a Vehicle to Travel New Zealand?

 3. On the Subject of Driving…